dermotduffy/frigate-hass-card/README.md

 API](https://caniuse.com/fullscreen).
 As a result, card-level fullscreen support for the iPhone is not currently possible.

+### Large downloads don't work

+Downloads are assembled by the Frigate backend out of ~10s segment files.
+You must have enough cache space in your Frigate instance to allow this assembly to happen -- if downloads don't work, especially for recordings, check your Frigate backend logs to see if it's running out of space.
+You can increase your cache size with the `tmpfs` `size` argument, see [Frigate documentation](https://docs.frigate.video/frigate/installation#docker).

+Large downloads may take a few seconds to assemble, so there may be a delay between clicking the download button and the download starting.

 ### Android Will Not Render >4 JSMPEG Live Views

 Android Webview (as used by Android Chrome / Android Home Assistant Companion)